John D. Hoblitzell Jr.

 John Dempsey Hoblitzell Jr. (December 30, 1912 – January 6, 1962) was an American politician from West Virginia.
 He was a member of the Republican Party.

 Hoblitzell was born in Parkersburg, West Virginia.
-He graduated from the West Virginia University in 1934.
+He graduated from West Virginia University in 1934.
 He was involved in insurance, real estate, construction, and banking businesses.
+He was active in community service and civic affairs, serving as the first president of the West Virginia Junior Chamber of Commerce (1939–1940).
 From 1942 to 1946 he served in the United States Naval Reserve, retiring as a lieutenant.

-Hoblitzell was active in community service and civic affairs, serving as the first president of The West Virginia Junior Chamber of Commerce (1939–1940).

-He also served in several positions in education, including as a member board of governors of West Virginia University (1937–1944), a member of Wood County School Board (1950–1956), a delegate to White House Conference on Education (1954), president of the West Virginia School Board Association (1954), and a member of the National Citizens Committee on Higher Education (1955).
+He also served in several positions in education, including as a member board of governors of West Virginia University (1937–1944), a member of the Wood County School Board (1950–1956), a delegate to the White House Conference on Education (1954), president of the West Virginia School Boards Association (1954), and a member of the National Citizens Committee on Higher Education (1955).
 In addition, he was chairman of the Governor's West Virginia Commission on State and Local Finance (1954).

-In 1956 Hoblitzell was an unsuccessful in a bid for the Republican nomination to the House of Representatives.
-He was appointed on January 25, 1958, to the United States Senate to fill the vacancy caused by the death of Matthew M. Neely and served until November 4, 1958.
-He was an unsuccessful candidate for election to the vacancy.
+In 1956 Hoblitzell made an unsuccessful bid for the Republican nomination for the U.S. House of Representatives.
+On January 25, 1958, he was appointed to the U.S. Senate to fill the vacancy caused by the death of Matthew M. Neely.
+Hoblitzell sought election later in 1958 to the last two years of the term, but was defeated by his Democratic opponent, Jennings Randolph, and left office with his election loss on November 4, 1958.
 After leaving the Senate, he resumed his business interests.

-He died, of a heart attack, in Clarksburg, West Virginia, in 1962 and was interred in Mount Olivet Cemetery, Parkersburg, West Virginia.
+Hoblitzell died of a heart attack in Clarksburg, West Virginia, in 1962 and was interred in Mount Olivet Cemetery in his native Parkersburg.